List of Little Miss characters: Little Miss Princess

 Little Miss Princess is the 34th book in the Little Miss series.
 The book was published in spring 2011 to mark the 40th anniversary of the Mr. Men.
 Little Miss Princess lives in a big castle with turrets and a moat, and Little Miss Princess has people catering for her, but Little Miss Princess isn't rude and spoiled.
 Miss Princess is a kind and generous, good-hearted princess.
 One day, Miss Princess decides to help an injured Mr. Bump, but as you can imagine, Little Miss Princess isn't used to doing things herself, so everything doesn't quite go to plan.

 Little Miss Princess has been published under the alternative titles of Madame Princesse (French), Doña Princesa (Spanish) and Η κυρία Καλομαθημένη (Greek).

 Little Miss Prudence

-Little Miss Prudence is one of the children of Mr. Thrifty and Mrs. Thrifty who is in the Mr. Spendy book.
+Little Miss Prudence is one of Mr. and Mrs. Thrifty's children who appear in the Mr. Spendy book.